jchristopher/searchwp-modal-search-form/README.md

 ## Installation and Activation

-SearchWP Modal Search Form is installed like all WordPress plugins:
+SearchWP Modal Search Form is installed like all WordPress plugins.
+You can install this plugin using the `Plugins > Add New` entry in the Admin Menu when logged into your WordPress Dashboard and searching for `SearchWP Modal Search Form`.

+Alternatively, you can manually install the plugin as well:

 1. Download the plugin and extract the files
-1. Upload `searchwp-modal-form` to your `~/wp-content/plugins/` directory
+1. Upload the `searchwp-modal-form` folder to your `~/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add one or more modal form(s) using the available methods